Sultanate of Tidore: Administration

 The base of Tidorese society was the soa, socio-political units headed by bobato (headmen).
 A bobato was a state official but also a guardian of the interests of his community.
-On the basic level in the outlying areas (Halmahera, etc.) were various kimelaha or gimalaha (local leaders formally appointed by the sultan), who in turn stood under sangaji (honoured princes) who lorded as vassals over various territories belonging to the sultanate.
+On the basic level in the outlying areas (Halmahera, etc.) were various kimelaha or gimalaha (local leaders formally appointed by the sultan), who in turn stood under sangaji (honoured princes) who lorded as vassals over various territories belonging to the Sultanate.
 At the center was a state council consisting of 31 members including the 27 bobato, two hukum (magistrates), one kapiten laut (sea lord), and a jojau (chief minister).
 Moreover, the sultan employed utusan or envoys who visited the various outer areas under Tidore's sway and collected tributes.
-If these levies (which could be in the form of slaves or their value equivalent in massoy, nutmeg, turtle shell and other goods) were not met, a punitive Hongi expedition would be launched on behalf of the sultan of Tidore, usually by other rajas of different regions under him.
+If these levies (which could be in the form of slaves or their value equivalent in massoy, nutmeg, turtle shell, and other goods) were not met, a punitive Hongi expedition would be launched on behalf of the sultan of Tidore, usually by other rajas of different regions under him.

 Alliance with Spain

 Tidore established a loose alliance with the Spanish in the sixteenth century, starting with the visit of the Magellan expedition in 1521.
 The aim was to counter the power of Ternate, which had allied with the Portuguese since 1512.
-At the start, this did not mean much due to the rare Spanish visits, and Tidore suffered a series of serious defeats at the hands of the Portuguese in 1524, 1526, 1529, 1536 and 1560.
+At the start, this did not mean much due to the rare Spanish visits, and Tidore suffered a series of serious defeats at the hands of the Portuguese in 1524, 1526, 1529, 1536, and 1560.
 However, the Ternatan sultan Babullah broke with the Portuguese in 1570 and greatly expanded his territory in all directions.
 Feeling slighted, the Tidorese under Gapi Baguna allied with the Portuguese and allowed them to build a fort on their island in 1578.
-After the merger of Portugal and Spain in 1581, Spain, already established in the Philippines, took over the Iberian initiative and carried out a number of more or less abortive interventions in Maluku to strengthen Iberian influence in the region.
+After the merger of Portugal and Spain in 1581, Spain, already established in the Philippines, took over the Iberian initiative and carried out several more or less abortive interventions in Maluku to strengthen Iberian influence in the region.
 Since the Spanish and Portuguese realms were administered separately under the Habsburg kings, the Portuguese were however able to hang on for the next 24 years and kept several forts on the island.
 There was also a limited presence of Catholic missionaries in Tidore, who managed to convert a few members of the elite.
-While there was much mutual distrust between the Tidorese and the Spaniards and Portuguese, for Tidore the Spanish presence was helpful in resisting incursions by their Ternatan enemy.
-Nevertheless, it lost vital territories in Halmahera by the end of the 16th century, which had supplied Tidore Island with sago, a vital stock food.
+While there was much mutual distrust between the Tidorese and the Spaniards and Portuguese, for Tidore the Spanish presence helped resist incursions by their Ternatan enemy.
+Nevertheless, it lost vital territories in Halmahera by the end of the 16th century, which had supplied Tidore Island with sago, a vital stock of food.